Frequent nightmares could be a sign of Parkinson's, study says

 For most people, dreams are predominantly pleasant, sometimes negative, often bizarre, but rarely terrifying.
 That’s when we remember them.

-However, for about 5% of people, pretty memorable and terrifying nightmares (the ones that make you wake up) happen weekly or even every night.
+However, for about 5% of people, quite memorable and terrifying nightmares (the ones that make you wake up) happen weekly or even every night.

 Recent studies show that Parkinson’s patients have nightmares and bad dreams more often than people without the disease.